On this page:

 Our business conduct policy statement articulates our commitment to sound legal and ethical business practices.
 We meet this commitment through our Standards of Business Conduct Code, which is comprised of a number of detailed policy guidance and standards (PG&S) and a code compliance program.

-Under the code, every Suncor director, officer, employee and contract worker is required annually to review the code and certify that he or she:
+Under the code, every Suncor director, officer, employee and contract worker is required annually to take an online training course and review the code and certify that he or she:

 - has reviewed a summary of the code

 - understands the requirements of the code